Shoulder Impingement

 Anatomy

-Lets take a look at the Anatomy
+Lets take a look at the Anatomy.

-The Rotator Cuff is a group of four muscles (supraspinatus, infraspinatus, teres minor, and subscapularis) and their tendons that attach to the humerus (upper arm bone) and help to stabilize and move the shoulder joint.
+The rotator cuff is a group of four muscles (supraspinatus, infraspinatus, teres minor, and subscapularis) and their tendons that stabilize and move the shoulder joint.
+Shoulder impingement involves the rotator cuff tendons and the subacromial bursa, which sit between the rotator cuff and the acromion (the bony process at the top of the shoulder blade).

 Does Shoulder Impingement cause pain?

+Shoulder impingement often causes pain in the shoulder.
 The pain may be felt at the top or front of the shoulder, and it may also radiate down the arm.

 The pain may be worsened by overhead activities, reaching behind the back, or lifting heavy objects as the bursa is ‘stretched’.